Kim Richards: Personal life

 After Collett's death, Richards was in a relationship with aircraft-parts supplier John Jackson from 1992 to 1996.
 She gave birth to their daughter, Kimberly Collette Jackson, on August 23, 1995.

 From 2012 to 2018, she was in a relationship with businessman Wynn Katz.
 They appeared together on WE TV's Marriage Boot Camp in 2018, and split after their appearance on the show.

 On April 15, 2015, Richards was arrested and charged with trespassing, public intoxication, resisting an officer, and battery on a police officer at the Beverly Hills Hotel.
 She spent the night in Los Angeles County Jail and was released the next morning on bail of US$20,000.
+On September 14, 2015, Richards pled no contest to these charges and was sentenced to three years probation.

-Four months later, on August 2, 2015, Richards was again arrested for allegedly shoplifting at a San Fernando Valley Target department store.
+On August 2, 2015, Richards was again arrested for allegedly shoplifting at a San Fernando Valley Target department store.
 She was booked into the Van Nuys jail, being released the next day, on August 3, after posting bail of US$5,000.
+In October, she pled no contest to one count of petty theft and was sentenced to 300 hours of community service.

 Richards remained close friends with first husband Brinson and helped care for him during his struggle with lung cancer, which eventually caused his death on January 25, 2016, at age 58.

 Richards has two grandsons and a granddaughter through her oldest daughter Brooke and husband Thayer Wiederhorn.